JulianEberius/Subclim/README.markdown

 -----

 Either run Eclipse and open the Eclim View, or run eclimd from a console.
-I recommend the first way,as you still need Eclipse for project management tasks.
+I recommend the first way, as you still need Eclipse for project management tasks.
 While you are coding, you can just keep Eclipse minimized, as long as the Eclim View has been opened.

 The plugin will only work when editing files inside an open Eclipse project.
 The very first command or completion on startup can take very long.
 Subsequent ones will be quicker.